nicohaenggi/dotfiles/README.md

 ## Setup

-1. Open __Terminal.app__ and run the command `chmod -R 777 ~/dotfiles && ~/dotfiles/install.sh`, a prompt will appear from which you can choose one of the four options (install, configure, update or exit).
+Open __Terminal.app__ and run the command `chmod -R 777 ~/dotfiles && ~/dotfiles/install.sh`, a prompt will appear from which you can choose one of the three options:
-2. `Install`: install Homebrew package, binaries, casks, dependencies and Mac Apple Store application listed in `Brewfile` file
+1. `Install`: install Homebrew package, binaries, casks, dependencies and Mac Apple Store application listed in `Brewfile` file
-3. `Configure`: configure macOS with useful commands and update `zsh`
+2. `Configure`: configure macOS with useful commands and update `zsh`
-4. `Update`: update brews, casks and MAS applications and formulaes
+3. `Update`: update brews, casks and MAS applications and formulaes

-For a step-by-step guide click [__here__](https://github.com/nicohaenggi/dotfiles/blob/master/doc/SETUP.md).
+Finally, restart macOS.

 ## Credits